The Inflammatory Reflex: How the Vagus Nerve Controls Immune Balance

 Natural Ways to Activate the Anti-Inflammatory Reflex

-• Slow breathing: 6 breaths per minute maximizes vagal efferent signaling
+• Slow breathing: 6 breaths per minute maximizes vagal efferent signaling and produces measurable cytokine reductions in studies.

 The Future

 Bioelectronic medicine — using targeted neural stimulation to control inflammation — represents a new frontier in treating chronic disease.
-As our understanding of the vagus nerve deepens, non-pharmacological interventions for inflammation may become first-line treatments.
+Several FDA-cleared transcutaneous VNS devices are already on the consumer market, with prices dropping each year.
+Larger implantable systems are being studied for severe autoimmune conditions.

 Have a question?